zoolanders/documentation/src/pages/essentials-for-yoothemepro/sources/providers/cloudflare-stream.md

 ---

-## Content Queries

-For each source instance, the following queries will be available as Dynamic Content options under the Cloudflare Stream Group.

 ### Video Query

-Fetches a single video from the authenticated account, resolves to a [Video Type](#video-type).
+For each [Stream Source](#stream-source) a **Video Query** will be created on the fly and made available as Dynamic Content option under the Cloudflare Stream Group.
+It fetches a single video from the authenticated account and resolves to a [Video Type](#video-type).

 {% image %}
 ![Cloudflare Stream Video Query](/assets/ytp/sources/cf-stream-query-video.webp)